MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/chtmlview-class.md

 ### <a name="parameters"></a>Parametri
  *bNewValue*
- Diverso da zero se il controllo è visibile; zero in caso contrario.
+ Diverso da zero se il controllo è visibile; in caso contrario, zero.

 ### <a name="remarks"></a>Note
  Si applica a WebBrowser e Internet Explorer.